About consent and sexual consent

 - not using condoms or other contraception.

 The best way to help your autistic child understand sexual consent is to introduce ideas about consent early.
-It’s best to start in the toddler years and have plenty of little conversations over time.
+It’s best to start in the toddler years and have many little conversations over time.
 This helps your child get used to being aware of personal boundaries and talking with you about relationships with other people, including sexual relationships.
 It also makes it more likely that your child will come to you if they have questions about relationships and sex.

 Introducing ideas about consent: autistic toddlers and preschoolers